faulander/ReasonSS/README.md

 Description:
 ReasonSS loads a list of searchterms (standard = 'wanted.txt') and checks a given RSS-Feed for this terms.
 If it finds any, it sends the magnet-links to qBitorrent.
-Config can be adjusted in 'config.txt'
+Config can be adjusted in 'config.txt' If you need to parse non-rss feeds, take a look into Jackett: https://github.com/Jackett

 To-Do:
 - Feedback from qBittorrent --> Waiting for new version of qBittorrent